sthomas69/arduino-lmic/README.md

 Eclipse Public License v1.0.
 The examples which use a more liberal license.
 Some of the AES code is available under the LGPL.
 Refer to each individual source file for more details.

+Making this Library work for LG02 and Australia